LPhD/Jess/docs/source/slicing.rst

 **Post-analysis steps:**

-• Add all files included by SU files recursively
+• addAllFilesIncludedBySUFilesRecursively
 	• Explanation: For all files that are part of the SU, add all contained include (that appear in these files) and the included files themselves (without their content).
 Has an effect on the addition of all analyses that are based on SU files (as this extension happens before the other analyses).
 	• Effect on Semantic Unit: The result additionally contains all included files and the needed include statements.
 	• Hint: This allows to reduce the number of added global ressources that are otherwise not analyzable (e.g. we cannot know if an external library is used or not if we do not know its content).
 With this option, we can only include global ressources that are reachable/accessible (via include chains) from within the scope of the SU.

-• Add all external library includes
+There may be corner cases where includes are too obfuscated to be detected and therefore missed with this option.
+This limitation holds for all configuration options that are contain "SUFiles".

+• addAllExternalLibraryIncludes
 	• Explanation: Adds all includeStatements from the whole project that include external libraries.
-Overwrites "add external library includes only for SU files".
+Overwrites "addExternalLibraryIncludesOnlyForSUFiles".
 	• Effect on Semantic Unit: The result additionally contains all include statements that include external ressources.
 	• Hint: Makes the SU bigger, but guarantees that all needed includes are there.
 Low precision, maximum recall.

-• Add external library includes only for SU files
+• addExternalLibraryIncludesOnlyForSUFiles
 	• Explanation: Adds all includeStatements accessible from the SU that include external libraries.
-Has no effect if "add all external library includes" is true.
+Has no effect if "addAllExternalLibraryIncludes" is true.
 	• Effect on Semantic Unit: The result additionally contains all include statements accessible from the SU that include external ressources.
-	• Hint: Makes the SU bigger, but not so much as "add all external library includes", while all needed includes should be there (there may be corner cases where includes are too obfuscated to be detected and therefore missed with this option).
+	• Hint: Makes the SU bigger, but not so much as "add all external library includes", while all needed includes should be there.
 Medium precision, high recall.

+• addAllInternalFileIncludes
+	• Explanation: Adds all includeStatements from the whole project that include project-internal files.
+Overwrites "addInternalFileIncludesOnlyForSUFiles".
+	• Effect on Semantic Unit: The result additionally contains all include statements that include project-internal files.
+	• Hint: Makes the SU bigger, but guarantees that all needed includes are there.
+Low precision, maximum recall.

+•addInternalFileIncludesOnlyForSUFiles
+	• Explanation: Adds all includeStatements accessible from the SU that include project-internal files.
+Has no effect if "addAllInternalFileIncludes" is true.
+	• Effect on Semantic Unit: The result additionally contains all include statements accessible from the SU that include project-internal files.
+	• Hint: Makes the SU bigger, but not so much as "addAllInternalFileIncludes", while all needed includes should be there.
+Medium precision, high recall.

+• addOnlyProbablyUsedGlobalDeclarationsOfVariables
+	• Explanation: Adds all the global declarations of variables which are probably used (=their identifier appears) in the SU.
+Overwrites "addAllGoblaDelcarationsOfVariablesForSUFiles" and "addAllGoblaDelcarationsOfVariables".
+	• Effect on Semantic Unit: The result additionally contains the global declarations of variables that are used in the SU.
+	• Hint: Works good for simple declares, but misses content of e.g. structs or enums.
+High precision, low recall.

+• addAllGoblaDelcarationsOfVariablesForSUFiles
+	• Explanation: Adds all the global declarations of variables/structs/typedefs etc. (everything but functions, they are detected during the iterative process) which appear in files that are part of or included by the SU (depending on addAllFilesIncludedBySUFilesRecursively).
+Has no effect if the "addOnlyProbablyUsedGlobalDeclarationsOfVariables" is true.
+	• Effect on Semantic Unit: The result additionally contains all the global declarations of data structures that appear in files that are part of or included by the SU.
+	• Hint: Makes the SU bigger as "addOnlyProbablyUsedGlobalDeclarationsOfVariables", but not so much as "addAllGoblaDelcarationsOfVariables", while all needed declarations should be there.
+Medium precision, high recall.

+• addAllGoblaDelcarationsOfVariables
+	• Explanation: Adds all global declarations of data structures (no functionDefs) from the whole project.
+Has no effect if "addOnlyProbablyUsedGlobalDeclarationsOfVariables" or "addAllGoblaDelcarationsOfVariablesForSUFiles" is true.
+Needs addAllExternalFileIncludes and addAllInternalFileIncludes, as the include statements are not checked again.
+	• Effect on Semantic Unit: The result additionally contains all global declarations of data structures.
+	• Hint: Makes the SU bigger (with a potentially very big overhead), but guarantees that all needed declarations are there.
+Low precision, maximum recall.

+• addOnlyProbablyUsedNonFunctionLikeDefines
+	• Explanation: Adds all the non-function-like #defines which are probably used (=their identifier appears) in the SU (function-like defines are detected during the iterative process) .
+Overwrites "addNonFunctionLikeDefinesForSUFiles" and "addAllNonFunctionLikeDefines".
+	• Effect on Semantic Unit: The result additionally contains the non-function-like preDefineStatements that are used in the SU.
+	• Hint: Due to the not-so-good string search, this delivers a high number of false positives while being costly.
+Medium precision, medium recall.

+• addNonFunctionLikeDefinesForSUFiles
+	• Explanation: Adds all the non-function-like #defines which appear in files that are part of or included by the SU (depending on addAllFilesIncludedBySUFilesRecursively).
+Has no effect if the "addOnlyProbablyUsedNonFunctionLikeDefines" is true.
+	• Effect on Semantic Unit: The result additionally contains all the non-function-like preDefineStatements that appear in files that are part of or included by the SU.
+	• Hint: Makes the SU bigger as "addOnlyProbablyUsedNonFunctionLikeDefines", but not so much as "addAllNonFunctionLikeDefines", while all needed declarations should be there.
+Medium precision, high recall.

+• addAllNonFunctionLikeDefines
+	• Explanation: Adds all non-function-like #defines from the whole project.
+Has no effect if "addNonFunctionLikeDefinesForSUFiles" or "addOnlyProbablyUsedNonFunctionLikeDefines" is true.
+Needs addAllExternalFileIncludes and addAllInternalFileIncludes, as the include statements are not checked again.
+	• Effect on Semantic Unit: The result additionally contains all non-function-like preDefineStatements.
+	• Hint: Makes the SU bigger (with a potentially very big overhead), but guarantees that all needed non-function-like preDefineStatements are there.
+Low precision, maximum recall.

 • Include variability information
 	• Explanation: After the analysis is finished, look for variability implementations that affect the Semantic Unit.
 This is helpfull if you would like to know the variability information of all statements in the Semantic Unit.
 Activation does not trigger further analyses.